Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 Agoraphobia is a condition that causes strong anxiety and panic.
-Symptoms are triggered when you do not feel safe.
-Some examples are when you are alone, feel trapped in an elevator, or are in a large crowd.
+Symptoms are triggered when you do not feel safe and cannot escape easily.
+Some examples are when you are in an elevator, on public transportation, or in a large crowd.
 You may fear you will be embarrassed when you panic.
 Your fears may make it hard for you to work or be involved in activities you enjoy.

 What are the signs and symptoms of agoraphobia?

 - Trouble breathing or chest pain

 The exact cause of agoraphobia is unknown.
 Your risk of agoraphobia increases if you have any of the following:

 - A family history of agoraphobia or an anxiety disorder

 - A bad experience while you were in a certain place or situation

 How is agoraphobia diagnosed?

 Your healthcare provider will ask about your symptoms and when they began.
 He or she will ask what triggers your panic and if fear limits your daily activities.
 He or she will also ask about your medical history and if any family members have a similar condition.
 Your provider may ask about your past and present alcohol or drug use.

 - Antidepressant or antianxiety medicines can help control your symptoms.